 Ph.D.
 (Communications, Arizona State University, 2006)

-Professor Lindemann's research primarily focuses on performances of gender, masculinity, and disability in the media and in organizations.
+Professor Lindemann's research focuses on performances of gender, masculinity, and disability.
 His research on gender, disability, and heteronormativity in sport communication has appeared in Text and Performance Quarterly, the Western Journal of Communication, and Qualitative Inquiry.
-He is an affiliated faculty member with the SDSU Center for the Study of Media and Performance, and regularly adapts, directs, and performs his scholarly research on masculinity, health, trauma, and grief across the country.
+He is Director of the SDSU Center for the Study of Media and Performance, and Core Faculty with the Institute for Dialogue and Social Justice.

 Assistant Professor of English and Comparative Literature

 Professor Matos' teaching and scholarship focuses on representations of queerness and sexuality in children's and young adult literature, with a particular interest in how queer experiences, histories, and emotions are shaped and narrativized in contemporary LGBTQ+ youth fiction.
 His research interests also include digital fan production, space and place, speculative literature, and media studies.